msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Reduce number of packs to 0

 Use the checkbox column to select the lines you wish to reduce to 0.
-Then you can select `Reduce lines to 0` from the `Actions` dropdown.
+Then select the `Reduce lines to 0` option from the `Actions` dropdown.

 ![Stocktake action reduce to 0](/docs/inventory/images/stocktake_action_reduce_to_0.png)